 Here are some tips for when you call about EC:

 Calling the pharmacy:

 - Find out which brands of EC are in stock.
 It's best to ask by name ("Do you stock ella,

-Plan B One-Step, My Way, Take Action or Next Choice One Dose, Next Choice or Levonorgestrel Tablets?" rather than "Do you stock emergency contraception?")
+Plan B One-Step, My Way, Take Action or Next Choice One Dose?" rather than "Do you stock emergency contraception?")
 Remember that to purchase ella, you will need to get a prescription.

 - Find out how much it costs.
 EC can cost anywhere between $35 and $60 (or more) over the counter.
-The generic products (Next Choice One Dose, My Way and Levonorgestrel Tablets) generally cost about 10-15% less than Plan B One-Step, although the manufacturer of Plan B One-Step is offering a $10 coupon.
+The generic products (such as Take Action, Next Choice One Dose and My Way) generally cost about 10-15% less than Plan B One-Step, although the manufacturer of Plan B One-Step is offering a $10 coupon.

 Calling the doctor or clinic: